bostick/tabit-file-format/description/tabit-file-format-description.md

 `chorusBlock` is the chorus effect for each track, stored as a byte.

 `panBlock` is the pan effect for each track, stored as a byte.
+A typical value is 64 (0x40).

 `highestNoteBlock` is the highest allowed note for each track, stored as a byte.
+Typical values are 24 (0x18) or 99 (0x63).

 `displayMIDINoteNumbersBlock` indicates whether to display MIDI note numbers for each track, stored as a byte.